cazacov/CarND-Capstone/README.md

 ![Math](https://github.com/cazacov/CarND-Capstone/blob/master/imgs/smooth_acceleration.png?raw=true)

 It can be easily proved that s(t) is bijective and must have inverse function in the range [0..T], but unfortunately it cannot be expressed in terms of standard matematical functions.
-In code I solve this problem numerically just incrementing time in small steps till I get the desired distance.
+In code I solve this problem numerically by incrementing time in small steps till I get the desired distance.
 Then, knowing the time, I can easily calculate velocity at that waypoint (waypoint_updater.py lines 155-158).

 ## Traffic Light Detector